ssenmosip/mosip-temp-documentation/Registration-Center-APIs.md

-This section details about the service APIs in the Biometric types and biometric attributes modules
+This section details about the service APIs in the Registration center modules

 * [Registration Centers API](#registration-centers-master-api)

 * [Registration Center - Device Mapping API](#registration-center-device-api)